Lost Island Theme Park: Planning and construction

 In 2001, Bertch Cabinet Manufacturing (owned by the Bertch family) opened Lost Island Waterpark.
 Over its 20+ years in operation, the waterpark has gradually expanded, consistently ranking among the top water parks on the continent.

 Planning for a theme park began in 2016, with a tropical, “lost continents” or “ancient worlds” theme, with Atlantis and Zealandia being named as potential themed areas; soon, the creative team developed the concept of an original storyline for the park, wherein the entire setting is a fictional, enchanted island called ‘Auk Modu’ (in the park's constructed language of Aukipi) consisting of five realms themed around the classical elements and the spirits that maintain balance between them.

 On July 15, 2019, the Bertch family announced plans to construct Lost Island Theme Park next to Lost Island Waterpark.
 The planned 90 acre park would be located next to a 30 acre lake, and it would feature multiple attractions in five themed lands.
 The park will feature three roller coasters: the Nopuko Air Coaster, a Suspended Looping Coaster (which had operated at Ratanga Junction in South Africa as Cobra); Matugani, an Intamin Accelerator Coaster (formerly Kanonen, at Liseberg Park in Sweden); and an SBF/Visa junior Wacky Worm coaster named Lokolo.
 Construction on Lost Island Theme Park began on August 23, 2019, and was completed in 2022.

 Lost Island Theme Park gradually began to unveil ride names and details on their website throughout the summer and fall of 2021.
 The park's Volkanu: Quest for the Golden Idol dark ride was formally announced during a press conference at the annual IAAPA Expo in Orlando, Florida.
 The park purchased a variety of new and used rides alike from a handful of manufacturers, including Zamperla, SBF Visa Group, Moser's Rides, Gerstlauer, and Interlink.

 On March 10, 2022, a fire destroyed the queue building, loading station and control system for Yuta Falls, an Interlink log flume ride.

 First season

 The park ended its first season earlier than originally scheduled due to lack of attendance and staffing issues.
 The delays with Matugani and Yuta Falls have been cited as a likely leading factor in the underwhelming attendance figures.
 Additionally, the Nika's Gift carousel would be pushed back into the 2025 season from manufacturer and part delays.

+Expansions

 In 2024, Lost Island announced that it would add Fire Runner, a single-rail roller coaster by Rocky Mountain Construction, for the 2025 season.

+In 2026 Lost Island announced that Forbidden Lair a new family shuttle coaster that would be the first Wild Moose coaster produced by Rocky Mountain Construction would debut for the 2027 season.